icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 Due to the sheer diversity of data types, the IB1 Trust Framework does not yet cover all Sensitivity Classes.
 At present, the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) can facilitate the sharing of non-personal Shared data classes only.
 This means that currently, sharing of non-aggregated personal data (including datasets using forms of anonymisation other than aggregation conforming to [ICO](../glossary.md#term-Information-Commissioner-s-Office) / [ONS](../glossary.md#term-Office-for-National-Statistics) best practice) is not permitted in the IB1 Trust Framework.
 Functionality to share personal data (class [OE-SP](../glossary.md#term-Data-sensitivity-class-personal)), and data that has been anonymised using techniques other than aggregation, are planned for the future subject to further consultation.

 The metadata and sensitivity class of Shared datasets are listed on Open Net Zero and are visible to any user.
-Shared datasets provided by Open Energy members ([Data Providers](../glossary.md#term-Data-Provider)) and non-Open Energy members are both visible
-(where the latter are known), as described later in this section.
-Access to Shared datasets provided by Open Energy members is moderated through the Open Energy Governance Service, on the basis of preemptive licensing.
-Access to Shared data listed on the Search that is not provided by an Open Energy member is not supported - users should contact the non-member organisation directly to arrange access.
+Shared datasets provided by IB1 Trust Framework members ([Data Providers](../glossary.md#term-Data-Provider)) and non-members are both visible (where the latter are known), as described later in this section.
+Access to Shared datasets provided by IB1 Trust Framework members is moderated through the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service), on the basis of preemptive licensing.
+Access to Shared data listed on the Search that is not provided by an IB1 Trust  member is not supported - users should contact the non-member organisation directly to arrange access.

 ### Closed data